JPMorgan Chase & Co. Analysts Give easyJet (LON:EZJ) a GBX 620 Price Target

-JPMorgan Chase & Co. set a GBX 620 ($8.08) price target on easyJet (LON:EZJ – Get Rating) in a research report report published on Monday morning, Borsen Zeitung reports.
+easyJet (LON:EZJ – Get Rating) has been assigned a GBX 620 ($8.07) price target by equities research analysts at JPMorgan Chase & Co. in a report issued on Wednesday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s target price points to a potential upside of 9.89% from the stock’s previous close.

-Several other equities research analysts also recently weighed in on EZJ.
-Berenberg Bank set a GBX 750 ($9.77) target price on easyJet in a research report on Thursday, March 31st.
-Citigroup reissued a sell rating and issued a GBX 425 ($5.54) price target on shares of easyJet in a report on Tuesday, March 29th.
-Liberum Capital reissued a buy rating and issued a GBX 800 ($10.42) price target on shares of easyJet in a report on Tuesday, February 15th.
-Morgan Stanley reissued an overweight rating and issued a GBX 800 ($10.42) price target (down previously from GBX 900 ($11.73)) on shares of easyJet in a report on Friday, March 25th.
-Finally, Sanford C. Bernstein set a GBX 800 ($10.42) price target on easyJet in a report on Tuesday, March 22nd.
-Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat.com, easyJet currently has a consensus rating of Hold and an average target price of GBX 697.93 ($9.09).
+EZJ has been the topic of several other research reports.
+Sanford C. Bernstein set a GBX 800 ($10.41) target price on easyJet in a research report on Tuesday, April 12th.
+Berenberg Bank reaffirmed a “buy” rating and set a GBX 750 ($9.76) target price on shares of easyJet in a research report on Tuesday.
+Citigroup reaffirmed a “sell” rating and set a GBX 425 ($5.53) target price on shares of easyJet in a research report on Tuesday, March 29th.
+Liberum Capital reaffirmed a “buy” rating and set a GBX 800 ($10.41) target price on shares of easyJet in a research report on Wednesday, April 13th.
+Finally, The Goldman Sachs Group set a GBX 825 ($10.73) target price on easyJet in a research report on Tuesday, April 12th.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of GBX 697.93 ($9.08).

 easyJet Company Profile (Get Rating)